English I, 5 credits

 AP World History, 5 credits

 AP World History is a rigorous, college-level course designed to explore human history from 1200 C.E. to the present.
 The course is broken up into four time periods with a focus on examining six themes central to the development of the modern world.
 There will be an emphasis on the analytical and writing skills necessary for success at the collegiate level.
-The course devotes considerable time to the critical evaluation of primary and secondary sources, analysis of historiography (the principles, theories, or methodology of scholarly historical research and presentation) and inquiry into global connections that have shaped our present world.
-A special emphasis will be given to preparation for the AP Exam, including historical writing through essay and document-based questions (DBQ) as well as objective evaluations.
+The course devotes considerable time to the critical evaluation of primary and secondary sources, analysis of historiography (the principles, theories, or methodology of scholarly historical research and presentation), and inquiry into global connections that have shaped our present world.
+Special emphasis will be given to preparation for the AP Exam, including historical writing through essay and document-based questions (DBQ) as well as objective evaluations.
 Students are assessed on their mastery of the course goals when they take the College Board AP World History Exam in the spring.

 United States History I, 5 credits

-United States History I, offered in the tenth and eleventh grades, is the first course of a two-year sequence in United States history which meets the requirements for high school graduation in the State of New Jersey.
+United States History I, offered in the tenth and eleventh grades, is the first course of a two-year sequence in United States history that meets the requirements for high school graduation in the State of New Jersey.
 United States History is studied from its beginning in America to the end of the nineteenth century.
-Student studies are enhanced with class discussions, projects, presentations, applications of technology and various writing activities.
-Emphasis is placed on the meaning and value of our democratic form of government, the achievements of American men and women, the developments of our institutions and relationships between causes and effects in history.
+Student studies are enhanced with class discussions, projects, presentations, applications of technology, and various writing activities.
+Emphasis is placed on the meaning and value of our democratic form of government, the achievements of American men and women, the developments of our institutions, and relationships between causes and effects in history.
 All students will complete a cooperative MLA formatted thesis paper.
 The deadline of the paper shall not conflict with the English thesis paper.

 United States History I Honors, 5 credits

-The first in a two-year sequence United States History I Honors is open to tenth and eleventh grade students with a potential for advanced study who have a commendable scholastic record.
+The first in a two-year sequence United States History I Honors is open to tenth and eleventh-grade students with a potential for advanced study who have a commendable scholastic record.
 This course is a study of our history from its beginning to the end of the nineteenth century and meets the New Jersey State Department of Education requirements in US History.
 With chronology as a guide, special emphasis is placed on significant periods of history that relate to the present.
 Through discussion and selected readings, the student learns how to arrive at critical judgments important to responsible citizens.
 This is done through extensive use of primary source documents.
 Teacher referral is mandated.
 All students will complete a cooperative MLA formatted thesis paper.
 The deadline of the paper shall not conflict with the English thesis paper.

 Admission requirements: cumulative weighted grade point average of 3.0; un-weighted grade point average of 3.0 in World History; World History and English I teacher recommendations.